 Spain’s laws group jobs into different categories, and each has strict regulations concerning salary ranges, working hours, and paid time off.
-You must keep these regulations in mind when hiring new employees in the country.
+You must keep these regulations in mind when recruiting and hiring new employees in the country.
 In addition to following all of Spain’s employment compliance laws, you’ll have to onboard employees and continue growing your subsidiary.

 Instead of figuring out these complex tasks on your own, we can help.
 Globalization Partners takes the hassle out of employment by hiring employees on your behalf and assigning them to work for your company.
 We’ll also take all issues of compliance off your shoulders and onto ours.